Photo by Christopher Duggan

 “One of this country’s most talented choreographers.” –The New York Times

 For more than 20 years, Reggie Wilson and his Fist and Heel Performance Group have explored the spiritual and mundane traditions of Africa and its diaspora through contemporary dance.
 Expanding on his previous research of African American spiritual worship and movement, Wilson’s newest work, POWER, considers how the Black Shaker community might have lived and worshipped.
 POWER takes inspiration from notable Shaker women leaders like Mother Ann Lee, founder of the Shaker community, and Mother Rebecca Cox Jackson, founder of the first African-American Shaker community in Philadelphia.
 Featuring a thrilling cast of dancers and musicians, POWER examines and enlivens Shaker values, contributions, practices, and history through a postmodern American lens.

 ICA admission is included with all ICA performance tickets.
-Note that timed tickets are required to experience Yayoi Kusama: LOVE IS CALLING.
-A limited number will be available for performance ticket-holders, first come, first served, in person only.
+Note that timed tickets to enter Yayoi Kusama: LOVE IS CALLING are required and SOLD OUT during these performance dates.
+See more for information on ticketing.

 The ICA is committed to making its events accessible to all visitors.
 See our Accessibility page for a list of regularly available resources, including assistive-listening devices, accessible seating, and large-print programs.
 Need more information or a different resource, such as ASL or captioning?
 Contact email@example.com with questions and requests.
 (Two weeks lead time recommended.)